mxchristian17/CanningParadiseOrengia/README.md

  - A user panel with buy history
  - A control panel that allows to upload new products
  - A review system that allows users to rate the products when they buy it

-## Using the E-commerce

-Here it will be explained how to use the E-commerce